 Tax Deed Sales are conducted online at www.manatee.realforeclose.com; instructions regarding deposits, bidding, and payments can be found on their website.

-Any juvenile who breaks the law and is charged with any misdemeanor, has no prior record and admits guilt.
+Any juvenile who breaks the law and is charged with select misdemeanor or felony charges and admits guilt.
 Referrals come to us from the Department of Juvenile Justice and Juvenile Court.

-The Manatee County State Attorney’s Office has pre-approved that ANY misdemeanor can be diverted to Teen Court.
-The only exception to this rule is a child accused of domestic battery when the victim is a parent/guardian.
-Also, no child may be referred that has been charged with any offense that is sexual in nature or gang related.
+The Manatee County State Attorney’s Office has pre-approved that certain misdemeanor charges can be diverted to Teen Court.
+Also, no child may be referred that has been charged with any offense that is sexual in nature, gang related, or involving firearms.
 In addition, non-violent felonies may be referred to Teen Court at the discretion of the Juvenile Court Judge and approval of the State Attorney.

-Once a case is referred to TC/TCT, attendance and participation are mandatory.
+Once a case is referred, attendance and participation are mandatory in order for the case to be closed successfully.
 If a teen does not attend or participate, the case will be sent to Juvenile Court/State Attorney for prosecution.
 Most teens participate fully and appreciate the Teen Court experience.

 If you don’t show up and you were referred, you should call the office to speak with the Coordinator, otherwise your case will be closed and forwarded to Juvenile Court/State Attorney.
 If you can’t show up, please call our office in advance at 941-741-4027.